jgorset/facebook-messenger/README.md

 ##### Record instant game progress

-You can keep track of instant game progress with listening to `messaging_game_plays` webhook.
+You can keep track of instant game progress:

 ```ruby
 Bot.on :game_play do |game_play|